weepee-org/openshift-example-project/README.md

 #### Updating from branches

-You can trigger on different Branches
+You can trigger on different Branches just modify your BuildConfig

 ```yaml
 source: